Eric J

-Eric has worked with artists such as Flume, Weezer, ODESZA, Twenty One Pilots, Kylie Minogue, Dua Lipa, Chet Faker, Brandy, Jeff Bhasker, Andy Grammer, Tove Lo, St. Vincent, The Chemical Brothers, Alessia Cara, Demi Lovato, Angus & Julia Stone, Freeform Five, Ruel, Kimbra, Mansionair, Panama, Hayden James, Meg Mac, Yuka Honda, Flight Facilities, Joss Stone, The Rubens, Marc Kinchen, Lisa Mitchell, Carolina Liar, and actress Emmy Rossum.
+Eric has worked with artists such as Flume, Weezer, ODESZA, Twenty One Pilots, Kylie Minogue, Dua Lipa, Chet Faker, Brandy, Becky Hill, Bebe Rexha, Jeff Bhasker, Andy Grammer, Tove Lo, St. Vincent, The Chemical Brothers, Alessia Cara, Demi Lovato, Angus & Julia Stone, Freeform Five, Ruel, Kimbra, The Teskey Brothers, Mansionair, Panama, Hayden James, Meg Mac, Yuka Honda, Flight Facilities, Joss Stone, The Rubens, Marc Kinchen, Lisa Mitchell, Carolina Liar, and actress Emmy Rossum.

 Eric received the 2014 ARIA award for Best Engineer for his work mixing the Chet Faker album, Built on Glass.
 He received the 2016 ARIA award for Best Engineer, alongside Flume, for his work on Skin.
 He also won a Grammy Award.
 In 2021 Eric won an APRA award for Most Played Electronic work for the song "Rushing Back" which he co-wrote with Flume and Vera Blue.

+In one week in June 2012, Eric held the production credits on 7 of the top 10 songs on the ARIA singles chart including the top 5.

-He was the lead singer of the New York City-based band Essex, which he formed with Jeff Buckley drummer, Matt Johnson.
+He was the lead singer of the New York City–based band Essex, which he formed with Jeff Buckley drummer, Matt Johnson.
 He sang and played guitar and keyboards in The Relationship with Weezer guitarist Brian Bell.
 He also produced and recorded their self-titled album.
-Eric worked as an engineer for the Los Angeles-based rock band Weezer on The Red Album produced by Rick Rubin.
+Eric worked as an engineer for the Los Angeles–based rock band Weezer on The Red Album produced by Rick Rubin.
 He composed the theme song to VH-1's Metal Mania and the theme for World Extreme Cagefighting on Versus and later the UFC.

 Awards and nominations

 ARIA Music Awards

-The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
+The ARIA Music Awards is an annual awards ceremony that recognizes excellence, innovation, and achievement across all genres of Australian music.